Dongfeng Motor Corporation: Production bases and facilities

 Originating from Hubei province, Dongfeng now has sites throughout China.

 Dongfeng sites

 Its primary production base for passenger vehicle manufacture is in Wuhan, capital of Hubei province, with secondary sites in the city of Wenzhou, Zhejiang province.
 Some commercial vehicles and powertrains are made in Shiyan, Hubei province.
 Nammi and Dongfeng-Nissan vehicles are produced in Xiangyang, Hubei.
 In Shenzhen, Dongfeng produces trucks for municipal use, such as garbage collection and street sweeping.

-Overseas production

-In 2024, it was reported that Dongfeng was considering to produce vehicles in Italy.
+In January 2026, it was revealed that Dongfeng was looking to producing passenger cars in Turkey.